Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/containers.md

 ### Custom max width

-If needed, in specific cases, you can set a custom maximum width for the fluid container by overloading `$ouds-grid-max-width` before importing our OUDS scss files.
+If necessary, in specific cases, you can define a custom maximum width for the fluid container by overriding the `$ouds-grid-max-width` variable before importing the OUDS Web SCSS files.

-This will affect all containers that have `.container-max-width` and will make sure that your layout does not exceed this value.
-When going up the breakpoint above `$ouds-grid-max-width` value, the container margins and gutter values are kept as they are.
+This adjustment will apply to all containers using the `.container-max-width`class, ensuring that your layout stays within the specific width.
+Once the layout exceeds the `$ouds-grid-max-width` value at larger breakpoints, the container's margins and gutter values will remain unchanged.

 ```scss
 @import "../node_modules/ouds-web/scss/functions";